 THE BARKLEYS OF BROADWAY (1949)

 The studio had spent $23,077 to date.
 Judy later made an impromptu appearance on the Barkleys set, in costume.
 It’s reported that she paraded around being very friendly with everyone, except Rogers.
 Rogers retreated to her dressing room.
 Director Charles Walters asked her to leave and she refused.
-Finally he physically escorted her out, while she “hurled insults at Rogers.”
-A studio photographer was on hand and snapped a photo of Judy with Oscar Levant (see photo).
+Finally, he physically escorted her out, while she “hurled insults at Rogers.”
+A studio photographer was on hand and snapped a photo of Judy with Oscar Levant (photo shown above).

-The completed film, reuniting Astaire and Rogers after 10 years, opened on May 13, 1949 and was a huge success.
+The completed film, reuniting Astaire and Rogers after 10 years, opened on May 13, 1949, and was a big success.